-Full Panel Hearing Prehearing
+Large Panel Hearing Prehearing

 A twelve-member hearing panel (consisting of the president and eleven members appointed by the president) will hear the evidence in the case.
 The hearing panel conducts a prehearing to determine whether there is sufficient evidence to justify conducting a full hearing.
-As a general policy, The Honor Council will proceed with the hearing unless the preliminary investigation indicates clearly that no substantive basis for doing so exists.
+The accused student will be present during the prehearing; the accused student and the investigators will then leave the hearing room while the panel votes on whether to proceed.